robstoll/atrium/README.md

 ## Attaching a Reason

-In case you want to add further information to an assertion, e.g. state the reason why you expect it to hold, you can use `because`:
+In case you want to add further information to an expectation, e.g. state the reason why you expect it to hold, you can use `because`:

 <ex-because-1>